How can lapsed accountability affect client outcomes

 One of the most significant consequences of lapsed accountability is the psychological impact it can have on clients.
 When clients trust a service provider, they enter a psychological contract, believing that their needs will be met timely and respectfully.
 However, when accountability is missing, clients often experience feelings of frustration, disappointment, and betrayal.
 For instance, consider a client who hires a contractor for home renovations.
 If the contractor fails to communicate updates or delays, the client may begin to feel anxious about the project's outcome, leading to an erosion of trust that could extend beyond this one project.

-See also How can lawyers improve their accountability practices
+See also How do personal injury lawyers demonstrate accountability

 This psychological strain can also lead to increased emotional investment in the process.
 When clients feel uncertain or neglected, their anxiety levels can spike, affecting their overall well-being.
 Research indicates that high levels of anxiety can lead to diminished satisfaction and can even impair decision-making abilities.
 Therefore, the lack of accountability not only decreases the quality of the service but also affects the client's emotional well-being, potentially resulting in negative brand associations that could last for years.